VueTorrent/VueTorrent/README.md

     - When no dialogs are opened, press <kbd>Escape</kbd> to unfocus search input
       - Press again to unselect all torrents
     - Delete selected torrents with <kbd>Delete</kbd> (<kbd>Fn</kbd>-<kbd>Backspace</kbd> on Mac)
-    - <kbd>Ctrl</kbd>-click on a torrent card to enable multi-select mode and select it
+    - <kbd>Ctrl</kbd>-click on a torrent card to enable multi-select mode
     - Hold <kbd>Shift</kbd> and click on a torrent card to select all torrents between the last selected torrent and the clicked torrent
 - System
   - see session stats (down / upload speed, session uploaded / downloaded, free space)